Good morning, Gentle Reader.

-Today I thought it might be fun for you to see the range of cover art that my book Blameless got over the course of time and space and 7 years in publication.
+Today I thought it might be fun for you to see the range of cover art that my first book, Soulless, got over the course of time and space and over a decade in publication.

 Aside from Germany (and the pocket edition in France) and Japan, every other foreign publisher chose to do a take on the original cover image for their translations.
 This is pretty unusual and rather flattering.

 The first three audiobooks were produced by Recorded Books (not Hachette Audio) so they got different covers too.

 There it is.
 What do you think of the different covers?
 Anything surprise you?
 Any one you really love?

 “It’s really just spiffingly good, I promise you.”